 Travelers with Arabic-sounding surnames may also be stopped for questioning.
 There are some cases of travelers being turned back at the border for reasons of security or without further explanation.
 Such travelers are not compensated for plane tickets or for canceled hotel reservations.
 Unfortunately, Israel has no provision for pre-clearance visa interviews before visitors embark on their journeys.

-Water Tap water is safe and drinkable in Israel, except at The Dead Sea.
+Water: Tap water is safe and drinkable in Israel, except at The Dead Sea.
 There, even luxury hotels have special taps on each floor that provide drinking water.
 Although Israeli water is safe, the presence of various minerals in the water may make you a bit queasy.
 For this reason, bottled water could be a good investment, though in small amounts and for brushing your teeth, local water is fine.
-In Jordan and Sinai, tap water is not drinkable.
-Bottled water is essential.

 East Jerusalem, the Old City of Jerusalem, and the West Bank are largely Arabic societies, and unless women travelers are guarded in their dress and behavior, there’s a good chance there will be insults and unwanted advances.
-Women in Islamic societies do not venture far from their houses unless they are in the company of a husband, relatives, or at least one other woman; women travelers may seem to be breaking the rules of propriety simply by being alone.
+Women in traditional Islamic societies do not venture far from their houses unless they are in the company of a husband, relatives, or at least one other woman; women travelers may seem to be breaking the rules of propriety simply by being alone.
 It is always best to try to have at least one traveling companion, male or female, with you if possible.
 Modest dress and behavior also helps to avoid unwanted attention.
-In Arabic communities, a woman alone, dressed in shorts or a bare midriff is not respectable, and will often not receive common courtesy.
-In Israel, except in religious neighborhoods, revealing dress is more common.